Avenatti gets 4 years in prison for cheating Stormy Daniels

 Associated Press

-NEW YORK (AP) — Michael Avenatti was sentenced Thursday to four years in prison for cheating client Stormy Daniels, the porn actor who catapulted him to fame, of hundreds of thousands of dollars in book proceeds.
+NEW YORK (AP) — Michael Avenatti was sentenced Thursday to four years in prison for stealing book proceeds from Stormy Daniels, the porn actress who catapulted him to fame as he represented her in courtrooms and cable news programs during her legal battles with then-President Donald Trump.

 The California lawyer, currently incarcerated, learned his fate in Manhattan federal court, where Judge Jesse M. Furman said the sentence will mean that Avenatti will spend another 2 1/2 years in prison on top of the 2 1/2 years he is already serving after another fraud conviction.

+The judge said he believed the sentence “will send a message to lawyers” that, if they go astray, they will lose their profession and their liberty.

-Prior to sentencing being announced, Avenatti, wearing his prison uniform, choked up several times as he delivered a lengthy statement, saying he had “disappointed scores of people and failed in a cataclysmic way.”
+Avenatti wearing a drab beige prison uniform, choked up several times as he delivered a lengthy statement before the sentence was announced, saying he had “disappointed scores of people and failed in a cataclysmic way.”

+“I have destroyed my career, my relationships and my reputation and have done collateral damage to my family and my life,” he said.
+“There is serious doubt as to how or if I will ever recover any semblance of a normal life.”

+Avenatti, 51, said he chose to represent Daniels beginning in February 2018 because she was an underdog and no one else would.

 At trial earlier this year, Avenatti represented himself, cross-examining his former client for hours about their experiences in early 2018, when she signed a book deal that provided an $800,000 payout.
 Prosecutors said he illegally pocketed about $300,000 of her advance on “Full Disclosure,” published in fall 2018.